-SCR Hospice & Palliative Care
+Hospice & Palliative Care

-The Hospice philosophy affirms life and regards dying as a natural process that should be neither hastened nor prolonged and that should be met with richness
+The hospice philosophy affirms life and regards dying as a natural process that should be neither hastened nor prolonged and that should be met with richness

 of spirit.
 Hospice makes it possible for patients to live and die with dignity.
-St. Claire Regional Hospice is a not-for-profit, hospital-based program offering support and compassionate care for the terminally ill in Bath, Carter, Elliott, Fleming, Lewis, Menifee, Montgomery and Rowan counties in Kentucky.
+St. Claire Regional Medical Center (SCR) Hospice is a not-for-profit, hospital-based program offering support and compassionate care for the terminally ill in Bath, Carter, Elliott, Fleming, Lewis, Menifee, Montgomery and Rowan counties in Kentucky.
 Our program is licensed by the state of Kentucky and is certified by Medicare and Medicaid.
-St. Claire Regional Hospice & Palliative Care has earned accreditation by The Joint Commission.
-Since 1982, we have provided quality end of life care using a comprehensive array of services from palliative consulting to in home medical services to patients and their families.
+SCR Hospice & Palliative Care has earned accreditation by The Joint Commission.
+Since 1982, we have provided quality end of life care using a comprehensive array of services from palliative consulting to in-home medical services to patients and their families.
 Grief and bereavement services extend to family members, caregivers and anyone in grief whether or not their love one was a hospice patient.
-St. Claire Regional Hospice & Palliative Care interdisciplinary team members are committed to providing expert pain management and symptom control, psychosocial support, and spiritual care.
-Trained volunteers provide hands-on and emotional support.
-The patient and family are central in all decision making, distinguishing hospice from ordinary Homecare programs.
-Hospice enhances quality of life when quantity is limited.
+SCR Hospice & Palliative Care interdisciplinary team members are committed to providing expert pain management and symptom control, psychosocial support, and spiritual care.
+Trained volunteers provide hands-on emotional support.
+The patient and his or her family are central in all decision making, distinguishing hospice from ordinary homecare

 and volunteers as needed.
 The palliative care team provides aggressive symptom management, links to community resources, disease education and emotional support for patients' and their families.
-This program is helpful for those still seeking curative treatment, but need support for management of symptoms.
+This program is helpful for those still seeking curative treatment but need

-For more information about St. Claire Regional Hospice and Palliative Care please call (606) 783-6812.
+For more information about St. Claire Regional Hospice and Palliative Care, please call 606.783.6812.